ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 01 - Database Systems.md

 - Good decision-making requires **accurate, relevant, and timely information**.

 **Example:**
-- Data: A list of student test scores → `[75, 89, 92, 68]`
+- Data:  → `[75, 89, 92, 68]`
-- Information: The class average is 81.
+- Information: This is a list of student test scores.
+The class average is 81.
 - Knowledge: The class performed above expectations compared to last year.

 **Think About:** What "raw facts" from your daily routine can become useful information with context?